risa2000/lh2ctrl/README.md

   -g GLOBAL_TIMEOUT, --global_timeout GLOBAL_TIMEOUT
                         time (sec) how long to keep the lighthouse(s) alive (0=forever) [0]
-  -i INTERFACE, --interface INTERFACE
+  --on                  just switch the devices on and stop --off                 just switch the devices off and stop -i INTERFACE, --interface INTERFACE
                         The Bluetooth interface on which to make the connection to be set.
 On Linux, 0 means /dev/hci0, 1